 One other quick note before we continue on.
 We are now discussing TPS – the Toyota Production System.
 This is not the same as the “Toyota Way” which formally came about in 2001, many decades after TPS was well established within Toyota.
 While the two pillars of the TPS House are “JIT and Jidoka”, the two pillars of The Toyota Way are “Continuous Improvement and Respect for People”.

 The Toyota Way is a broader approach to the Toyota management culture and TPS is embedded within that structure.
 In fact, “Respect for People” may be the most powerful aspect of the entire Toyota culture and was present early on at Toyota, well before “The Toyota Way” was officially launched.
-In fact, the Toyota Production Control Department published a paper in 1977 titled “Toyota production system and Kanban system Materialization of just-in-time and respect-for-human system”.
+The Toyota Production Control Department published a paper in 1977 titled “Toyota production system and Kanban system Materialization of just-in-time and respect-for-human system”.
 (I have been told that “respect for humanity” is a better translation from the Japanese language than “respect for people”).
 It was this emphasis on employee involvement that drew me into the JIT/TPS world several decades ago.

 But for now let us concentrate on TPS.
 Without fully understanding that, “Respect for People” can lead to unintended frustration for a whole lot of those people.